On this page

 Salesforce Marketing Cloud (Event Streaming)

-Salesforce Marketing Cloud provides marketing engagement automation that allows you to engage your users.
-Using this integration enables your marketing and growth teams to use behavioral data to better target campaigns and increase user engagement.
+Salesforce Marketing Cloud provides marketing engagement automation to engage your users.
+This integration lets your marketing and growth teams use behavioral data to better target campaigns and increase user engagement.

 Considerations

-• You must enable this integration in each Amplitude project you want to use it in.
+• Enable this integration in each Amplitude project that uses it.

-• Salesforce suggests not using more than 2500 calls per minutes when interacting with the REST API
+• Salesforce suggests no more than 2500 calls per minute when interacting with the REST API.

 • Basic: 0 calls/year